Israel bombs Gaza region where civilians were told to seek refuge, as mediators try to unlock aid

 An Associated Press reporter saw around 50 bodies brought to Nasser Hospital in Khan Younis.
 Family members came to claim the bodies, wrapped in white bedsheets, some soaked in blood.

-An airstrike in Deir al Balah reduced a house to rubble, killing nine members of the family living there.
-Three members of another family that had evacuated from Gaza City were killed in a neighboring home.
-The dead included one man and 11 women and children.
+An airstrike in Deir al Balah reduced a house to rubble, killing a man and 11 women and children inside and in a neighboring house, some of whom had evacuated from Gaza City.
 Witnesses said there was no warning before the strike.

+Shelling from Israeli tanks hit a U.N. school in central Gaza where 4,000 Palestinians had taken refuge, killing six people and wounding dozens, the United Nations Palestinian refugee agencysaid.
+At least 24 U.N. installations have been hit the past week, killing at least 14 of the agency’s staff.

-A strike in the Bureij refugee camp in central Gaza killed a top Hamas commander, Ayman Nofal, the group’s military wing said — the most high-profile militant known to have been killed so far in the war.
-Nofal was in charge of Hamas militant activities in the central Gaza Strip and was associated with the creation of the group’s “joint operations” room that coordinated between Hamas, the Palestinian Islamic Jihad and other militants in the territory.
+A barrage of strikes crashed into the Bureij refugee camp in central Gaza, leveling an entire block of homes and causing dozens of casualties among families inside, residents said.
+Among those killed was one of Hamas’ top military commanders, Ayman Nofal, the group’s military wing said — the most high-profile militant known to have been killed so far in the war.

-The U.N. human rights office decried “appalling reports” that civilians who were trying to flee to southern Gaza were killed by a military strike.
-Spokeswoman Ravina Shamdasani urged Israeli forces to avoid “aerial bombardments, indiscriminate or disproportionate attacks” and to “take precautions to avoid – and in any case, to minimize – loss of civilian life, injury to civilians and damage to civilian objects.”
+Nofal, formerly the intelligence chief of Hamas’ armed wing, was in charge of Hamas militant activities in the central Gaza Strip, including coordinating activities with other militant groups.

+Netanyahu sought to put the blame on Hamas for Israel’s retaliatory attacks and the rising civilian casualties in Gaza.
+“Not only is it targeting and murdering civilians with unprecedented savagery, it’s hiding behind civilians,” he said.

+In Gaza City, Israeli airstrikes also hit the house of Hamas’ top political official, Ismail Haniyeh, killing at least 14 people.
+Haniyeh is based in Doha, Qatar, but his family lives in Gaza City.
+The Hamas media office did not immediately identify those killed.

-Israel sealed off Gaza since the militant attack on southern Israel Oct.
-7 killed over 1,400 people, mostly civilians, and resulted in some 200 taken captive in Gaza.
+Israel sealed off Gaza after the Oct.
+7 Hamas attack on southern Israel that killed over 1,400 people, mostly civilians, and resulted in some 200 taken captive into Gaza.
 Hamas militants in Gaza have launched rockets every day since, aiming at cities across Israel.

 Israeli strikes on Gaza have killed at least 2,778 people and wounded 9,700, according to the Gaza Health Ministry.
 Nearly two-thirds of those killed were children, a ministry official said.